Download & Installation

 OpenBSD installation via ports

-OpenBSD now has kopia in -current ports, which means it gets built as packages in snapshots for several platforms (amd64, arm64, mips64 and i386) and will appear as a package for OpenBSD 7.1 and later releases.
+OpenBSD has kopia in ports, which means it gets built as packages in snapshots for several platforms (amd64, arm64, mips64 and i386).

 To install the kopia package, run: